easybuild-org/EasyBuild.CommitParser/README.md

 - `style` - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `refactor` - A code change that neither fixes a bug nor adds a feature

-If needed, you can provide a custom configuration file by using the `--config` option.
+If needed, you can provide a custom configuration either by code directly or by using a configuration file using JSON format.

 ### Configuration File Format